Psyche (mythology): Golden fleece

 When Venus awoke the next morning, she gave Psyche a new task.
 She showed the girl a forest and a winding river where rams with golden fleece grazed, and instructed her to retrieve some of their wool.
 Psyche obeyed, and made her way to the river where she secretly planned to drown herself and end her suffering.
 However, as she was standing on the riverbank, a divine voice spoke to her from a reed and told her not to go through with her plans.
 It then informed her that she needed to wait until after the heat of the day passed to retrieve the fleece, as the rams would be enraged by the heat, but would calm down as the weather cooled.
-Once they were more docile, she could then go to the forest and retrieve some of the wool that had gotten caught on the branches.
+Once they were more docile, she could then go to the forest and retrieve some of the wool that had got caught on the branches.
 Psyche obeyed the voice, and was able to collect a heap of wool to present to the goddess.